aviraldua1/Jurassic-Bark/README.md

 NOTE: Due to firewall issues, Docker connection from node to mongo might give ECONNECT-REFUSED error.
-In that case, Skip steps 4 and 5, and just type: npm start
+In that case, Skip steps 4 and 5, and just type:
+a. npm install
+b. npm start

 #Conversational-AI